6 famous restaurants with a reputation for delicious Kanazawa oden, a typical Kanazawa gourmet dish

 Oden specialty restaurant located in Kanazawa Station, the gateway to Kanazawa

-This oden restaurant is located in a commercial Property inside Kanazawa Station.
-The dashi broth, which has been continuously added for more than 60 years since its establishment, is made in Kansai style using bonito and mackerel joints, dried sardines, and kombu.
+Oden Restaurant is located in a commercial Property inside Kanazawa Station.
+The soup stock, which has been used since its establishment, is made from dried bonito and mackerel knots, dried sardines, and kelp in a Kansai-style broth.
 There are about 30 types of oden, ranging from traditional Kanazawa items such as "Akamaki" and "Umegai" to unique items such as "Shumai.
-Among them, we recommend "Kuruma-fu" (wheat gluten), which is richly soaked in our specialty broth, and "Sardine ball" which is moist and chewy.
+Among them, we recommend "Kuruma-fu" (wheat gluten), which is richly soaked in our specialty broth, and "Sardine ball" (sardine ball) with its moist texture.

-Other local seasonal delicacies include wild vegetables in spring, crabmeat from late fall to the end of the year, and iidako (octopus) and satoimo (taro) in winter.
+Local seasonal delicacies such as wild vegetables in spring, crab masks from late fall to the end of the year, and iidako (octopus) and satoimo (taro) in winter are also available.

 You can also taste local delicacies of Ishikawa Prefecture and its famous sake.